oVirt/ovirt-site/source/howto/hosted-engine.html.md

 # Summary

-This wiki provides the basic operational information needed to install and maintain the oVirt hosted engine.
+This wiki provides the basic operational information needed to install, upgrade and maintain the oVirt hosted engine.

 # **Contacts**